Skip to content

 Installation

-While the backtester is cross-platform, for most users we recommend the following:
+While the core backtester is cross-platform, for most users we recommend the following:

 • Windows 10 or higher